barbara20901/cluster-link-prediction/README.md

 # cluster-link-prediction
-This repository provides some of the code implemented and the data used for the work proposed in "A Cluster-Based Trip Prediction Model for Bike Sharing Systems".
+This repository provides some of the code implemented and the data used for the work proposed in "A Cluster-Based Trip Prediction Graph Neural Network Model for Bike Sharing Systems".